2025 education grants Are now closed and will reopen 1 February 2026

 • Successful applicants will be selected based on the alignment of their study to one of our Pou.

-• 10 (ten) successful applicants are determined by a Trustees Meeting in May.
+• 10 (ten) successful applicants will be selected and approved by management in May.

 TRADE TRAINING scholarship- (ONLINE ONLY)